gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 ![ ig ](https://github.com/gavinlyonsrepo/pic_16F18346_projects/blob/master/images/st7735/pcb.jpg)

+This is the only type of ST7735 tested on.
 This Color TFT LCD display has 128 x 128 resolution.
 It uses SPI interface to communicate with controller.
 Onboard LDO, support 5V/3.3V input voltage, the LED backlight, 3.3V input.
 Size 1.44 inch, visual area 1.1 inch.
 Version 1.1.
 No SD Card.